Kharavela: Siege of Rajagriha

-In the eighth year of his reign Kharavela undertook his first expedition against the North.
-His armies marched past the Barabar hills in the Gaya district, destroying its fortifications, and laid siege to the city of Rajagriha.
 Kharavela caused so much terror in the heart of a Yavana king that he fled away to Mathura.
 The Yavana ruler, whose name is some-times doubtfully read as Dimita or Dimata (?
 Demetrius), was probably a later Indo-Greek ruler of the eastern Punjab.

 Conquest of Magadha

 Brihaspatimitra ruled over Anga, Magadha, Vatsa (Kausambi) and Panchala (Ahichhatra) regions.
 He seems to have been related to the Mitra kings of Magadha whose records and coins have been found in the Gaya District.
 To avenge the humiliation of Kalinga during the time of the Nandas and the Mauryas, Kharavela carried away much booty from Anga and Magadha together with certain Jain images originally taken away by a Nanda king from Kalinga.

+Southern India Conquests

+After returning from the North, Kharavela faced a formidable challenge from the confederated Tamil States of the South.
+This alliance comprised the states of the Cholas, Pandyas, Satyaputras, Keralaputras, and the island of Ceylon Tamraparni), which, according to inscriptions, had existed for 130 years prior to Kharavela's time.
+Historical records and the Edicts of Ashoka indicate that these territories were never subdued by Mahapadmananda or Chandragupta Maurya and remained independent southern neighbors of the Maurya Empire.

+The Hathigumpha Inscription claims that Kharavela had ploughed down with a plough of asses of the city of Pithuihda, founded by a former king (puram rajanivesitath Plthuiham).
+Pithumda is taken to be the same as Ptolemy’s Pitundra, the metropolis, in the land of the Maisoloi in the upper part of the Coromandel coast.
+The Pandya king, apparently the league's leader, surrendered and was compelled to offer large quantities of pearls, jewels, and precious stones to Kalinganagara as tribute.